ozurec/Password-Strength-Checker/README.md

 - Provides feedback on how to strengthen weak passwords.

 Future Improvements:
-- Adding a graphical user interface (GUI) to make the tool more user-friendly.
+- Adding a (GUI) to make the tool more user-friendly.
 - Integrating the checker with a database of breached passwords for better security.